mouraogabriel/mouraogabriel/README.md

-### Greetings human, My name is Gabriel Mourão 🤖
+### Greetings, My name is Gabriel Mourão

-## A Computer Engineer, studying to become a Web Dev!

-- 💭 I’m currently developing a website for a client [Treina Que Passa][website]!
+## An Industrial Control System cyber security analyst with a degree in computer engineering and a taste for web development!

-- 📖 I’m currently learning React
+- 📖 I’m currently studying cyber security
-- ✔️ 2020 Goals:
+- ✔️ 2021 Goals:
-  * Contribute to as many Open Source projects as I can
-  * Build awesome projects and learn in the process
-  * Get hired as a web dev
+  * Improve my Threat Hunting Skills
-- 🤔 Fun fact: I love bird memes, pizza and beer
+- 🤔 Fun fact: I love bird memes, pizza, beer, and games.

 ### Connect with me: